n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 If you need to process HTML or XML data in your n8n workflows, use the [***HTML Extract node***](https://docs.n8n.io/nodes/n8n-nodes-base.htmlExtract/) or [***XML node***](https://docs.n8n.io/nodes/n8n-nodes-base.xml/#xml).

-- The *HTML Extract node* allows you to extract HTML content of a webpage, by referencing CSS selectors.
+The *HTML Extract node* allows you to extract HTML content of a webpage, by referencing CSS selectors.
 This is useful if you want to collect structured information from a website (web-scraping).
-- The *XML node* allows you to convert XML to JSON and JSON to XML.
-This operation is useful if you work with different web services that use either XML or JSON, and need to get and submit data between them in the two formats.

-!!! example "Exercise (HTML)"
+!!! example "Exercise"

 		Use the *HTTP Request node* to make a GET request to the URL `https://www.daysoftheyear.com/days/mar/2022/`.
 Then, connect an *HTML Extract node* and configure it to extract the date of the returned events.